Bar Counsel's Initial Investigation

 If the complaint is facially frivolous or obviously unfounded, Bar Counsel may dismiss it without any further investigation.
 Otherwise, Bar Counsel is obliged to investigate any allegation that an attorney has committed professional misconduct or is incapacitated and unable to competently practice law.

-Based on the results of his initial investigation, Bar Counsel may:
+Based on the results of her initial investigation, Bar Counsel may:

 1. Recommend that the Commission dismiss the complaint with or without a warning, reprimand the attorney, or seek approval of a Conditional Diversion Agreement with the attorney [See List of Sanctions & Dismissals];